MariusDL/SaveThePiggy/README.md

 Save the Piggy

 ## Project Description
-Android game develope dwith Unity and C#
+Android game developed with Unity and C#

 ## Prerequisites
 Unity 2019 or Android